 What implications do these valuations have for financial management at the state and local level?
 While the valuation of pension liabilities has been the subject of extensive academic work (see, for example, Novy-Marx and Rauh (2009, 2011); Brown and Wilcox (2009)), there is less agreement over the extent to which pension liabilities should be funded.
 Some researchers argue that pensions are fiscally sustainable in a low-risk environment (Lenney et al., 2021), while others contend that fiscal sustainability requires significantly higher contributions than governments have made to date (Costrell and McGee, 2022; Rauh, 2021; Lucas, 2021).
 Regardless of the assumptions one makes about the future trajectory of interest rates, two things are clear.
-First, governments have been failing to meet the contributions recommended even under current discount rates; recommended contribution rates between 2014-2021 exceeded actual contribution by 2-3% (Giesecke and Rauh, 2022).
+First, governments have been failing to meet the contributions recommended even under current discount rates; recommended contribution rates between 2014-2021 exceeded actual contribution by 2-3 percent (Giesecke and Rauh, 2022).
 Second, governments face significant investment risk.
 Under the assumption that pension assets achieve a real return of 5 percent during the next fifty years, state and local governments will need to make contributions equivalent to 12.9 percent of their wages and salaries.
-If the rate of return on assets is instead 2.5 percent, contributions would need to rise to approximately 23 percent of wages (US Government Accountability Office, 2018), highlighting the significant challenges state and local governments face if they do not manage their pension liabilities responsibly.
+If pension assets instead see a real return of 2.5 percent, contributions will need to rise to approximately 23 percent of wages (US Government Accountability Office, 2018), highlighting the sensitivity of state and local finances to variation in pension funding ratios.